 What do Business Analysts do?
 What skills and competencies do they require to do their role?
 This 3-day Foundation level course provides delegates with a 'whistle-stop tour' of the role of the Business Analyst who acts as the link between business needs, users and IT within change initiatives.

 This 3-day course is fast-paced and through the use of examples and a simple case study introduces delegates to the contribution that a business analyst makes within a business.
 We also consider the tools and techniques available to Business Analysts to assist them in their role.

-At the end of the course you may sit a multiple-choice examination to obtain the BCS Business Analysis Foundation Certificate.
+This is an exam-based course, the exam is delivered via remote proctor.
+The exam is delivered as a closed book multiple-choice examination to obtain the BCS Business Analysis Foundation Certificate.
 This qualification provides a foundation to the BCS International Diploma in Business Analysis and covers the knowledge-based element of the qualification.

-This course is ideal as a final course towards the Diploma but also works well as a standalone course for those who want to gain an understanding of the role of a BA.
-For the 4-day version of this course please see www.QA.com/BAFOUND4.
+The BCS Foundation Certificate in Business Analysis Syllabus V4.0 is ideal as a final course towards the Diploma but also works well as a standalone course for those who want to gain an understanding of the role of a BA.
+For the 4-day version of this course please see: www.QA.com/BAFOUND4.

 Ability to commit to some homework (reading and revision) per night during the course (approx. 1 hour per evening)

 Delegates will be provided with pre-course reading prior to attending the course.
 If you have not received your pre-reading material within one week of the start of your course, please contact your Account Manager or firstname.lastname@example.org.